Tom Felton

 Tom Felton's Personal Life

 Tom Felton's personal life has been of great interest to his fans since his time in the "Potter" franchise.
-For a long time, he was rumored to be in a relationship with his co-star Emma Watson, who admitted to being desperately in love with him.
-The actors do appear together frequently in public and actively communicate on social media, but they maintain that they have only a friendly relationship.
-Recently, Felton supported Watson's desire to identify as "self-partnered," stating that he is also a proponent of this way of life.
+For a long time, he was rumored to be in a relationship with his co-star Emma Watson, who once admitted to having a major crush on him.
+The actors do appear together frequently in public and actively communicate on social media, but both insist they're just friends.
+Recently, Felton supported Watson's desire to identify as "self-partnered," saying he's also embracing that lifestyle.

 Tom Felton and Emma Watson